boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 Click [here](https://bio.informatik.uni-jena.de/software/zodiac/) to visit the Zodiac release page.

+#### Advanced mode parameters

+(1)
+(2)
+(3)
+(4)
+(5)

-### Predicting the molecular fingerprint with the CSI:FingerID tool  (3)
+### Predicting the molecular fingerprint with CSI:FingerID and predicting compound classes with CANOPUS  (3)

-After computing the fragmentation trees you can predict [molecular fingerprints]({{ "/prerequisites/#molecular-fingerprints" | relative_url }}).
+After computing the fragmentation trees you can predict [molecular fingerprints]({{ "/prerequisites/#molecular-fingerprints" | relative_url }}) and CANOPUS compound classes <TODO ref>.
-These can be used to either search in a structure database or predict compound classes with CANOPUS.
+These can be used to either search in a structure databases or predict novel structures with MSNovelist.

-Specified fallback adducts are used in case no adduct has been detected for the feature.
-If "score threshold" is activated, fingerprints are only calculated for the top scoring fragmentation trees (molecular formulas).
+If "score threshold" is activated, fingerprints are only predicted for the top scoring fragmentation trees (molecular formulas).
+This is recommended and should only be changed if you are interested in the fingerprint of a molecular formula that has a lower score.

+CANOPUS predicts [ClassyFire](http://classyfire.wishartlab.com/) compound classes from the molecular fingerprint.
+Class prediction is done without using any structure database.
+Thus, classes are predicted for all features for which the fragmentation tree contains at least three fragments, including features that have no structure candidate in the database.
+There are no parameters to set.
+Similar to molecular fingerprints, compound classes are predicted for each molecular formula separately.

+In the [ClassyFire](http://classyfire.wishartlab.com/) ontology, every compound belongs to multiple compound classes.
+A compound class describes a structural pattern.
+For example, a *dipeptide* is also an *amino acid* (because it ** contains** an amino acid substructure), as well as a *carboxylic acid* (for the same reason).
+A glycosylated amino acid might belong to both compound classes: *amino acids* and *hexoses*.
+Different from how compound classes are often described in chemistry textbooks, ClassyFire compound classes do **not** describe the biosynthetic origin.
+For example, a *phytosteroid might* be classified as *bile acids* in Classyfire, because both class of compounds share the same backbone, although they are involved in different biochemical pathways.

+Click [here](https://bio.informatik.uni-jena.de/software/canopus/) to visit the CANOPUS release page.

 ### Identifying the molecular structure with the CSI:FingerID tool  (4)